-The American Society of Cinematographers unveils nominees in all five competitive categories for the 32nd annual ASC Awards for Outstanding Cinematography.
+The American Society of Cinematographers unveils its nominees in all five competitive categories for the 32nd annual ASC Awards for Outstanding Achievement in Cinematography.

 The winners will be revealed at the organization’s February 17 ceremony, which will be emceed this year by Ben Mankiewicz, a longtime host on Turner Classic Movies (TCM).
 The event will be held at the Ray Dolby Ballroom at Hollywood & Highland.